 When I decided to head off an adventure to Myanmar I only had a vague idea about what a 3-week journey would look like.
 I knew there were ancient temples and pagodas and floating villages but the rest was going to be a discovery.

 Each town I have stopped at has been something different.
 There are just so many different things to do in Myanmar.
 This week I’ve been in Hpa An, a developing town amidst limestone mountains and a huge river.
 It is kind of like Vang Vieng in Laos, without the parties and drinking.
 During the day there are hikes, caves, lagoons and hot springs to explore and during the night there is…. well nothing.

 Constant power outage, a lack of tourism infrastructure, and a unique set of cultural, religious, and traditional norms mean that Hpa An has hardly any night activity at all.
-Last night at 7pm, I walked the streets looking for a place to eat and the whole town had shut down because of a power outage.
+Last night at 7 pm, I walked the streets looking for a place to eat and the whole town had shut down because of a power outage.
 I ate ramen noodles from the one grocery store operating off a generator.
 I’m having a great time here and I don’t travel for the parties but this is a unique place for sure.

 The highlights of this week have been getting out on two hikes.
 After all this travel I’ve realized that hiking is definitely my favorite activity no matter the country.
 So maybe I should do more of that as I continue to travel around Myanmar.

 Hpan Pu mountain was an epic little trek across the river from Hpa An.
 I wrote a full blog post about it here.
 Here are the photos from our short journey crossing the river and hiking up to the stupa at the summit.